 Kari says she chose Childs Play from Carroll Leathers because it’s “a good neutral finish in a decent colorway.”
 We love the color “Kid Ink” which is a gray-blue and “Discovery Grey” which is a neutral gray color.

 Can you tell we love leather?
-We could do this all day.
+We could talk about the best leathers for furniture all day.
 Give us a call at 704-892-6680 and ask for a swatch of any of the leathers highlighted here.